ponylang/ponyc/STYLE_GUIDE.md

 ### Ordering

 Tests should be ordered alphabetically (within reason) separated into sections based on platform inclusion/exclusion criteria.
 First, list tests that run on all platforms, next list tests which include/exclude one platform, and lastly list tests which include/exclude multiple platforms.
 Sections should have an increasing number of inclusions/exclusions therefore if you have a section including only one platform, the next section should be tests excluding only that platform.
-When considering multiple platforms, list them alphabetically whether considering between sections or within sections.
+When considering multiple platforms, list them alphabetically between sections and within sections.
 The set of known platforms recognized by `ifdef` can be found in `Platform` within `builtin`.

 ```pony
 actor Main is TestList